Saint Peter’s visits James and Rider - WTOP News

 Lawrenceville, New Jersey; Thursday, 8 p.m.
 EST

-BOTTOM LINE: Rider takes on Saint Peter’s after Mervin James scored 20 points in Rider’s 65-61 victory against the Canisius Golden Griffins.
+BOTTOM LINE: Rider takes on Saint Peter’s after Mervin James scored 20 points in Rider’s 65-61 win against the Canisius Golden Griffins.

-The Peacocks are 12-6 in conference games.
-Saint Peter’s scores 66.0 points while outscoring opponents by 2.7 points per game.
+The Peacocks are 12-6 against MAAC opponents.
+Saint Peter’s ranks ninth in the MAAC shooting 32.9% from 3-point range.

-Rider scores 73.3 points, 10.0 more per game than the 63.3 Saint Peter’s gives up.
-Saint Peter’s averages 6.1 made 3-pointers per game this season, 1.9 fewer made shots on average than the 8.0 per game Rider allows.
+Rider’s average of 5.9 made 3-pointers per game this season is the same per game average that Saint Peter’s gives up.
+Saint Peter’s averages 66.0 points per game, 7.4 fewer points than the 73.4 Rider allows to opponents.

-TOP PERFORMERS: James is averaging 19.2 points and 5.9 rebounds for the Broncs.
-Tariq Ingraham is averaging 11.7 points and 7.4 rebounds over the past 10 games.
+TOP PERFORMERS: James is scoring 19.2 points per game and averaging 5.9 rebounds for the Broncs.
+Tariq Ingraham is averaging 11.7 points and 7.4 rebounds over the last 10 games.

-Corey Washington is shooting 47.5% and averaging 16.3 points for the Peacocks.
-Marcus Randolph is averaging 2.2 made 3-pointers over the last 10 games.
+Corey Washington is scoring 16.3 points per game with 6.1 rebounds and 0.5 assists for the Peacocks.
+Latrell Reid is averaging 11.4 points and 4.9 rebounds while shooting 37.1% over the past 10 games.

 LAST 10 GAMES: Broncs: 7-3, averaging 78.0 points, 34.5 rebounds, 16.7 assists, 6.2 steals and 3.6 blocks per game while shooting 50.4% from the field.
 Their opponents have averaged 69.9 points per game.